RustCrypto/password-hashes/password-auth/README.md

 `generate_hash`, but will be able to verify password hashes from PBKDF2 and scrypt as well, if you have them in your password database.

-## Minimum Supported Rust Version

-Rust **1.81** or higher.

-Minimum supported Rust version can be changed in the future, but it will be done with a minor version bump.

 ## SemVer Policy

 - All on-by-default features of this library are covered by SemVer